Rental Car Tips For Banff You SHOULD Know

 - Canadian winters can be extremely harsh and dangerous for driving.
 If you are not an experienced winter driver and are planning on a magical Canadian winter trip you should take caution.

 - Pay attention to road closures in the winter.
-Avalanches and high mountain passes pose a serious threat and if a road is closed there is always a reason.
-5.11 Alberta is the best source of up to date traffic and road information.
+Avalanches and high mountain passes pose a serious threat, and if a road is closed, there is always a reason.
+5.11 Alberta is the best source of up-to-date traffic and road information.

 - If conditions are poor, don’t tailgate cars in front of you.
 Maintain a safe distance and only drive as fast as you are comfortable with.
 We’ve seen way too many accidents in the winter here.